-Allows the rear passengers to enjoy a different entertainment source, such as DVD and CD, than the front passengers.
+Allows the rear seat passengers to enjoy a different entertainment source, such as a DVD or CD, than the front passengers.

-Wireless Headphone
+Wireless Headphones

-The rear seat passengers can listen to audio from the rear entertainment system by a wireless headphone that comes with your vehicle.
+The rear seat passenger can listen to audio from the rear entertainment system with a set of wireless headphones that comes with your vehicle.

-To turn on the switch: Pivot the left earpiece outward.
+To turn on the headphones: Pivot the left earpiece outward.

 To adjust the volume: Turn the dial at the bottom of the right earpiece.

-If you want to listen to the audio from the rear entertainment system on the speakers, press the AUX button and change to the AUX mode.
+If you want to listen to audio from the rear entertainment system on the speakers, press the AUX button until AUX mode is displayed.

-➢Rear Entertainment System
+■ Rear Entertainment System